Mampenda/Multiprogramming/README.md

 > is true.

-If you want to _only_ specify _mutual exclusion_ you can abbreviate the await statement as follows: `<S;>`.
+If you want to _**only**_ specify _**mutual exclusion**_ you can abbreviate the await statement as follows: `<S;>`.

 For example, the statement `<x=x+1; y=y+1>` is atomically incrementing `x` and `y`.
 The internal state in which `x` has been incremented and `y` is yet to be incremented, is by definition not visible by other processes that reference `x`or `y`!
 This is the whole point of executing the statements atomically, which we do by enclosing them in angle brackets.

+In the general form `<await (B) S;>`, `S` is a single assignment statement and if it has the `at-most-once`-property, or `S` is implemented by a single machine instruction, then `S` will be executed atomically.
+This means that `<S;>` and `S;`are the same, i.e. they have the same effect.
+So we don't have to use the angle brackets.

+If you want to _**only**_ specify _**conditioned synchronization**_, you can abbreviate the await statement as `<await (B);>`.

+For example, if you want to delay the execution of a process until some variable count is greater than zero, you write `<await (count>0);>`.
+Also, if `B` meets the requirements for the `at-most-once`-property, then `<await (B);>` can be implemented as `while (not B);`.
+The previous while-loop is an example of a `spin-loop` i.e. the while loop has an empty body, so it just spins until `B` becomes true.

+We can consider two types of the atomic actions: The conditional and the unconditional atomic actions.
+1. The conditional atomic action is an await statement with a guard (B), such an action cannot execute until B is true, and if B is false, it can only become true as a result of an actions taken by other processes.
+Thus, a process that is waiting to execute a conditional atomic action could wait for an arbitrarily long time.
+2. The unconditional atomic action is the one that does not contain a delay-condition (B), such an action can execute immediately, with the requirement that it executes atomically.